1rishipathak/Chakravat-cycldtc/readme.md

 | intensity at coast | 11.77 kt | 13.49 kt |
 | will it land in 72 h | POD 0.80, FAR 0.20, CSI 0.65 | - |

-position earlier used to be 256 km and was the worst thing in the project. the model regressed a lat/lon with no coastline anywhere in its inputs, so nothing pulled the answer onto land. only 28% of predictions landed within 25 km of a coast. fixed by taking the point where the forecast track crosses the coastline instead, which is what landfall actually means.
+position earlier used to be 256 km and was one of the major inaccuracies in the project. the model regressed a lat/lon with no coastline anywhere in its inputs, so nothing pulled the answer onto land. only 28% of predictions landed within 25 km of a coast. was fixed by taking the point where the forecast track crosses the coastline instead, which is what landfall actually means.

 ### rapid intensification

-brier skill score +0.096 over climatology. positive so it's real, but thin.
-RI is one of the hardest open problems in the field and i'm not going to oversell a 10% improvement on the base rate.
+brier skill score +0.096 over climatology, a positive result.

 ## data